hhyx/indexfs-0.3/README.md

 INDEXFS IN DISTRIBUTED MODE
 --------------------------

-Assuming you have completed the interoperability of the machines, for example use 10.10.1.3 and 10.10.1.2.
+Assuming you have completed the interconnection of the machines, for example use noded0(10.10.1.1) and node1(10.10.1.2).

-* **Deploy indexfs to a folder with the same path on each machine according to the above process**
+* **Deploy indexfs mds on one machine and run the client on other machines**: You can also deploy indexfs mds to each machine by modifying server_list and configuring the indexfs environment in the same directory on each machine.

-* **Change IP at etc/indexfs-distributed/server_list**: Change to the IP addresses of each machine, with one line for each machine.
+* **Change IP and configure**: Change IP and port at etc/indexfs-distributed/server_list.
+Change configure at etc/indexfs-distributed/indexfs_conf.
+If you deploy indexfs on multiple machines, the configuration file of each machine needs to be modified.

-* **Configure/tmp/indexfs as a shared directory on multiple machines**: The configured directory is the same as in etc/indexfs-distributed/indexfs_conf, defaulting to /tmp/indexfs.
-Using nfs as an example, configure node0(10.10.1.1) and node1(10.10.1.2)
+* **Configure shared directories for multiple machines based on indexfs_conf**: The default directory is/tmp/indexfs.
+Using nfs as an example, configure node0 and node1

-        # node0
+        # at node0
         sudo apt install -y nfs-kernel-server nfs-common
         mkdir /tmp/indexfs
         sudo chown nobody:nogroup /tmp/indexfs